rtoli/Workregister/README.md

 For employment on Sundays and public holidays, the regulations shall apply apply accordingly, i.e. working hours on Sundays and public holidays may not exceed the specified maximum working hours.

 Symbols<br>
 role - The role of a worker.
-Either A for regular workers, N for night workers, P for production workers or NP for night workers who are directly employed for the execution of the production process. name surname - First name and last name of an employee, each beginning with an uppercase letter followed by any number of lowercase letters of the Latin alphabet birthdate - Date of birth of an employee in the format YYYY-MM-DD id - Natural number as a unique identifier of an employee. time - Date and time specification of a point in time in the format YYYY-MM-DDThh:mm working time - Specification of a duration in the format of a working time hh : mm start end - Start and end time of a working time, each specified in the format of a time YYYY-MM-DDThh:mm startp endp - Start and end time of a rest break, each specified in the format of a time YYYY-MM-DDThh:mm
+Either A for regular workers, N for night workers, P for production workers or NP for night workers who are directly employed for the execution of the production process.<br><br>
+name surname - First name and last name of an employee, each beginning with an uppercase letter followed by any number of lowercase letters of the Latin alphabet<br>
+birthdate - Date of birth of an employee in the format YYYY-MM-DD<br><br>
+id - Natural number as a unique identifier of an employee.<br><br>
+time - Date and time specification of a point in time in the format YYYY-MM-DDThh:mm<br><br>
+working time - Specification of a duration in the format of a working time hh : mm<br><br>
+start end - Start and end time of a working time, each specified in the format of a time YYYY-MM-DDThh:mm<br><br>
+startp endp - Start and end time of a rest break, each specified in the format of a time YYYY-MM-DDThh:mm<br><br>

 Commands<br>
 employee role name surname birthdate - Register a new employee with a certain role.
-An id is assigned automatically
+An id is assigned automatically<br><br>

-workingtime id start end startp endp - Assign worktime to the employee with the given id as well as a break workingtime id start end - Assign worktime to the employee with the given id without a break
+workingtime id start end startp endp - Assign worktime to the employee with the given id as well as a break<br>
+workingtime id start end - Assign worktime to the employee with the given id without a break<br><br>

-list id - gives back the working times for an employee eg. worktime start end startp endp or  worktime start end
+list id - gives back the working times for an employee<br>
+eg. worktime start end startp endp<br>
+or  worktime start end<br><br>

-list worktime - gives back the employees working at that point in time
+list worktime - gives back the employees working at that point in time<br>
-		the list is sorted in ascending order taking the id into account eg. name surname date role
+		the list is sorted in ascending order taking the id into account<br>
+eg. name surname date role<br><br>
 quit - ends the program